Skip to main content

 Real-World Impact

-The numbers tell a compelling story.
+Quantitative data casts a very powerful narrative through its analysis.
 For every 1% drop in aircraft weight:

 • Fuel use falls by 0.75%